 So many women find themselves holding the weaker position in relationships, thanks to codependence.
 When a woman feels (or is made to feel) like she must be enmeshed with another person in order to matter, that creates an immediate lack of equality in a partnership.
 Her partner must not leave.
 He must stay involved with her at all times in order for her to feel needed.
 Whenever this partner displays behavior that seems dismissive or uninterested, the codependent woman immediately begins swimming in her own self-doubt, and a vicious cycle begins.

-I’ve worked with codependent clients for years, and their stories often follow a similar pattern.
-One client in particular had an experience that perhaps many codependent women can relate to.
-She was in the process of a very messy and drawn-out divorce when she met someone new, and began dating him.
-She threw herself into the relationship entirely and immediately, because she needed that level of connection in order to validate herself.
+I’ve worked with codependent clients and partners of sex addicts for years and their stories often follow a similar pattern.
+One client, in particular, had an experience that perhaps many codependent women can relate to.
+She was in the process of a very messy and drawn-out divorce when she met someone new and began dating him.
+She threw herself into the relationship entirely and immediately because she needed that level of connection in order to validate herself.

-Codependency is a complex, and layered system, but there are still a few universal behaviors that we look for as therapists.
-If any of the following sound you, it’s possible you’re in a codependent relationship:
+Codependency is a complex, and layered system, but there are still a few universal behaviors that we look for as therapists who focuses on partners of sex addicts.
+If any of the following sound you, it's possible you're in a codependent relationship:

 * I'm miserable because he didn't call or text me.
 Doesn't he know I'd love to hear from him?

 * He's not paying enough attention to me.
 Do I even matter?